 - Which alternate energy sources are practical for farmers?

 - Where are farmers seeing real impact from climate smart approaches?

 Like previous conferences, ICTforAg 2017 will be a community-driven event.
-Please submit your ideas for presentations and session topics in one of the four areas listed above.
 Our aim is to create a day of intense exploration of the already possible and soon-to-be potential of tools like blockchain, drones, sensors, augmented reality, predictive analytics, big data, gamification, and automation, that will move us from talk to ICTforAg action.

 Presenters and session leads will play a central role in developing the event and have their ticket costs refunded.
 Session ideas that also include voices from the field and these cross-cutting themes will be at an advantage:

 - Private sector engagement

 - Monitoring, evaluation, research and learning

 Please register to attend ICTforAg 2017 to examine these trends with an exciting mix of educational keynotes, lightning talks, and group breakouts, including an evening reception to foster needed networking across sectors.

 We are charging a modest fee to better allocate seats and we expect to sell out quickly again this year, so buy your tickets or demo tables now.
 Event proceeds will be used to cover event costs and to offer travel stipends for select participants implementing ICTforAg activities in developing countries.